dtinth/it.js/README.md

 [ 'THIS', 'IS', 'A', 'BOOK' ]
 ```

-therefore, case-insensitive sorting is easy:
+And with this, case-insensitive sorting is easy:

 ```javascript
 console.log(_.sortBy(strings, toUpperCase))